-Document created by Microsoft Word word processing software; contains text, images, formatting, styles, drawn objects, and other document elements; used for authoring, business, academic, and personal documents; is one of the most popular word processing document formats.
+Document created by Microsoft Word word processing software; may contain text, images, formatting, styles, drawn objects, and other document elements; used for authoring business, academic, and personal documents; is one of the most popular word processing document formats.

 Unlike .DOC files, which store document data in a single binary file, DOCX files are created using the Open XML format, which stores documents as a collection of separate files and folders in a compressed zip package.
 Within a DOCX file are XML files and three folders, docProps, Word, and _rels, which hold the document properties, content, and relationships between the files.
 This structure is designed to make document content more accessible.
 For example, document text is saved using plain text files and document images are stored as individual image files within the DOCX file.

 NOTE: To explore the contents of a DOCX file manually, rename the ".docx" extension to ".zip" and then decompress the resulting file with any zip decompression utility.

 Document1.docx - The default filename that Microsoft Word gives to new documents.